 Summer nights should be magical and free of pesky, buzzing mosquitos, but if you’re anywhere east of the Rockies this probably isn’t your fate.
-Along with a few bug-repelling plants, you can reduce the annoyance factor by enjoying a bottle of wine and recycling it into a beautiful and useful citronella candle.
+Along with a few bug-repelling plants, you can reduce the annoyance factor by enjoying a bottle of wine and then recycling it into a beautiful and useful citronella candle.
 Plus, you can make your outdoor entertaining area look just a bit more classy by replacing your old, weathered tiki torches with your beautiful, colorful wine bottles.
+Here’s how to make your own wine bottle citronella candles.

-- Glass bottles (almost any glass bottle will work, just be sure it’s not too thin)
+- Glass bottles (almost any kind of glass bottle will work, just be sure it’s not too thin)

 - 1/2-inch replacement torch wicks